cartoon-raccoon/oyster/docs/commands.md

 Here the shell simply passes over the raw input string, detecting quotes and metacharacters, separating the string into tokens that encode information about the word type and the delimiters between them.

-When the tokenizer detects a quote metacharacter, it enters a quoted state that exits only when the matching quote is detected.
+When the tokenizer detects a quote, cmdsub or bracket metacharacter, it enters a quoted state that exits only when the matching metacharacter is detected.
 If the tokenizer is still in the quoted state when it reaches the end of the line, it will continue to wait for input:
 ```
 $ echo "hello
 dquote > "